jordanharb/woke-palantir-mcp/docs/mcp-server-guide.md

 ## 4. Tool Catalogue

 All tools are registered in `app/mcp/route.ts`.
-Table below lists names, descriptions, and input schemas.
+When `EXPOSE_FULL_TOOLSET=false` the MCP surface exposes only `search`/`fetch` (wrapping the underlying RPCs).
+Setting the flag to `true` restores the full list below for power users and custom clients.

 | Tool | Description | Input Schema |
 |------|-------------|--------------|